muratk5n/thirdwave/en/README.md

 ---

-“In the end, winning is sleeping better.” — Jodie Foster

----

 TASS: "Russia calls for resumption of Israeli-Palestinian dialogue, diplomat says"

 ---

 There was that rumor a week ago a coup was attempted on Zee Ping Ping, most air traffic over China was stopped, Xi wasnt heard from..
-But it clearly didn't work, and the claim was Hu was behind that attempt; so during the CCP conference Xi had him thrown out, as a punishment.
-That is the claim anyway.
+The attempt clearly didn't work, and the claim was Hu was behind it; so during the CCP conference Xi had him thrown out, as a punishment.
+That is what some claim anyway.

 ---